 Mistakes & Intervention – ASKING FOR HELP

-ROPECRAFT provides the infrastructure for a Consent Rocks Crew to be on duty throughout the convention.
-This group is independent of ROPECRAFT staff and presenters in order to mitigate conflicts of interest, and in a situation where a member of the Consent Rocks Crew may have a conflict they will recuse themselves from the process.
+ROPECRAFT provides the infrastructure for a Peer Support Crew to be on duty throughout the convention.
+This group is independent of ROPECRAFT staff and presenters in order to mitigate conflicts of interest, and in a situation where a member of the Peer Support Crew may have a conflict they will recuse themselves from the process.

 The Crew can be approached at any time by any attendee who is dealing with a consent incident.

 Their goal is to support, hear, and understand the people involved in the incident and connect them with resources that can reduce trauma, including but not limited to trauma counselors or law enforcement.
-ROPECRAFT supports the policy of Consent Rocks to not define or limit what constitutes a “consent incident” — every individual’s needs and experiences are different.
+ROPECRAFT supports a policy to not define or limit what constitutes a “consent incident” — every individual’s needs and experiences are different.

 That means that consent incidents may look like boundary violations, irresponsible use of cel phones, or behavior like bullying or coercion.
-Simply put: if an attendee feels a need to speak to someone, Consent Rocks is there to listen and try to help.
+Simply put: if an attendee feels a need to speak to someone, Peer Support is there to listen and try to help.